Communication Resources and Tools

 We’ve also compiled a list of NC State Experts on COVID-19.
 Feel free to reference and share it as needed.

-Our university photographers are capturing current images of campus for use in COVID-19 stories.
+Our university photographers are capturing current images of campus for use in COVID-19 and reactivation stories.
 To access the images, visit NC State Photos and use the keyword search term “COVID19.”

 Social Media Guidelines